-Despite a delayed start the hay making season in northern Victoria is promising good yields.By Laura Griffin
+Despite a delayed start the hay making season in northern Victoria is promising good yields.LAURA GRIFFIN November 6, 2012 4:01am

 This year’s hay season might have started late, but growers are cautiously optimistic about the quantity and price.